up-csi/innovcamp-2024-fast-by-default/README.md

 # Making Fast the Default

-This is the repository for the example code from the InnovCamp 2024 workshop by @BastiDood titled _"Making Fast the Default with Svelte"_.
+This is the repository for the example code from the InnovCamp 2024 workshop by [Basti Ortiz](https://github.com/BastiDood) titled _"Making Fast the Default with Svelte"_.

 ## Development